GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The path to the CEO's office should not be through the CFO's office, and it should not be through the marketing department.
-It needs to be through engineering and design.
+> ### The best book on programming for the layman is Alice in Wonderland, but that's because it's the best book on anything for the layman.
 >
-> ~ *Elon Musk*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts